Click to print Appendix C

 - To make or assist with an impartial presentation of evidence to a disciplinary committee;

-- To prosecute the Complaint on behalf of his appointing organization when selected or appointed to do so.
+- To prosecute the Complaint on behalf of his or her appointing organization when selected or appointed to do so.

 - A Recorder has no disciplinary authority and MUST not give any indication to the contrary.